dgurung/twitter-sentiment-analysis/README.md

 #### Architecture
 + A producer handler subscribes to twitter public stream and gets the data.
-+ A Rigbuffer, designed in single producer and single consmer scheme, buffers data.
++ Data is buffered in a ring-buffer.
+Ring buffer is designed in single producer and single consmer scheme.
-+ A consumer consumes data from ring buffer and delivers the data to Sentiment140.
++ A consumer consumes data from ring-buffer and delivers the data to Sentiment140.com
 + Response from Sentiment140 visualized.
 Example of such architecture is here: [Building a Near Real-Time Discovery Platform with AWS](https://aws.amazon.com/blogs/big-data/building-a-near-real-time-discovery-platform-with-aws/)